acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

 +++
 author = "Thao"
-title = "Why using spring boot for my first application" emoji = ":sunny:" date = "2023-03-12" summary = "Deep into the various function of Spring Boot" tags = [
+title = "Why using spring boot for my first application" emoji = "" date = "2023-03-12"
+summary = "Beginning with numerous questions about the benefits of utilizing Spring Boot, I embarked on a journey to further comprehend the extensive and multifaceted capabilities of this versatile framework." tags = [
     "projects",
     "weather forecast",